Belarus authorities free detainees amid protesters’ pressure

-MINSK, Belarus (AP) — Belarusian authorities have released hundreds of people detained amid demonstrations contesting the results of the presidential election, in an attempt to assuage public anger against a brutal crackdown on peaceful protests.
+MINSK, Belarus (AP) — Belarusian authorities have released about 1,000 people detained amid demonstrations contesting the results of the presidential election, in an attempt to assuage public anger against a brutal crackdown on peaceful protests.

 Around midnight, scores of detainees were seen walking out of one of Minsk’s jails.
 In the early morning, volunteers also saw at least 119 detainees being released in the сity of Zhodino just northeast of the Belarusian capital.
 Ambulances arrived to carry those who apparently were unable to walk on their own.